gradcliffe82/restaurantfoodfinder/Readme.md

 ### Description:
-A web application that lets you to query and find any open restaurants based on the current date and time.
+A web application that lets you query and find any open restaurants based on the current date and time, or date/time string.

 ### File contents:
 * /data - contains the restaurant.csv file.